coder1216/HighKey_ChallengeGame_Backend/README.md

 # backend
-This contains codes of 577a team04 for backend, written in Node.js
+This contains codes of ios App highkey for backend.
+Techonologies: nodejs, mysql
+Developed by Alex
+Please do not copy